oduwsdl/raintale/README.md

 * the author, organization, or algorithm that generated the story (optional)
 * an output file for saving the story (if applicable)
 * a credential file for the a social media service (if applicable)
+* a template file allowing the user to format their story differently than the defaults (optional)

 Raintale supports the following storytellers:
 * facebook - (EXPERIMENTAL) this storyteller publishes a story as a Facebook thread, with titles, snippets, URLs, and memento-datetimes supplied by MementoEmbed